ervandew/eclim/src/doc/content/vim/c/search.rst

   - all - Search the whole workspace.
   - project - Search the current project, dependent projects, and include paths.

-- -x <context> (Default: declarations): The context of the search where possible context values include
+- -x <context> (Default: declarations): The context of the search, where possible context values include

   - all - Search for declarations and references.